Cambridge University Press v. Patton: Reaction to the initial lawsuit

-Both librarians and publishers are watching this case for its implications for broader conflicts about fair use and copyright infringement in the education community.
+Both librarians and publishers watched this case for its implications for broader conflicts about fair use and copyright infringement in the education community.
 As universities replace traditional printed resources with electronic course resources (either in the form of e-reserves or electronic course packs), publishers have sought to limit unlicensed uses in these forms.
 Similar cases have been filed against universities, including UCLA, and in other countries, York University, Delhi University, and New Zealand.
 In Seattle, a lawsuit was filed against a commercial copyshop serving Seattle University.
 The District Court distinguished the university, a nonprofit educational institution directly serving its users, from the commercial copyshops found to have infringed copyright in two cases in the early 1990s.

 Academic librarians and their lawyers have described the case as a "nightmare scenario."
 Barbara Fister, a librarian at Gustavus Adolphus College, has suggested that the plaintiffs have lost sight of their missions, which include furthering education and scholarship.
 Similarly, Paul Courant, University Librarian and dean of libraries at the University of Michigan, has argued that the plaintiffs in this suit are in danger of becoming enemies, rather than simply adversaries, of libraries and authors.
 Kevin Smith, the director of scholarly communications at Duke University, has said that a broad holding in the plaintiffs' favor would have "catastrophic consequences," either limiting the information that students can read or greatly increasing the cost of higher education.
 Both Fister and Smith also suggest that a narrow interpretation of fair use could lead more professors and academic authors to embrace the open access movement.

 Publishers and their representatives also feel that the stakes are very high.
 Tom Allen, president and CEO of the Association of American Publishers, has written that Georgia State's policy "invited disregard for basic copyright norms" and would threaten copyright's incentives for producing original work.
 Allen emphasized that educational purpose is not enough for a finding of fair use—other factors also enter the analysis.
 He also wrote that Georgia State's practices, if universalized, could bring down the entire "creative ecosystem."
 Sandy Thatcher, then the executive editor for social sciences and humanities at Penn State University Press, commented in 2010 that the loss of revenue from the unlicensed electronic use of copyrighted material limited the University Press's ability to publish new books.